Merion Mercies — the New World Saga

 America Happens Here.

-Grounded in the encompassing, generous historical record, MERION MERCIES reveals the natives, immigrants, and passersby who traverse the land, and influence global destinies: First Nation tribes, frontier wives, Continental Congressmen, Tory loyalists, Fighting Quakers, indentured servants and slaves, Gilded Age tycoons, suffragists, Nobel laureates, cultural icons, and counter-culture warriors.
-Radiant, entwined lives — vividly animated by author Andrew Hubsch — propel the bravura MERION MERCIES narrative, framing anew the emergent nation’s enduring story.
+Grounded in the encompassing, generous historical record, MERION MERCIES reveals the natives, immigrants, and passersby who traverse and cultivate the land, and influence global destinies: Lenape tribesmen and frontier wives; religious exiles and fortune seekers; indentured servants and enslaved Africans; Tory loyalists and Fighting Quakers; abolitionist firebrands and Union Leaguers; Gilded Age tycoons and suffragist daughters; bootleggers and aviators; Nobel laureates, cultural icons, and counter-culture warriors.
+Their radiant, raucous, entwined lives — vividly animated by author Andrew Hubsch — propel the bravura MERION MERCIES narrative, framing anew the emergent nation’s rollicking, enduring story.